ten-protocol/ten-whitepaper/detailed-design/threat-model.md

 The defense is to have a reasonable number of active verifiers that have a stake in the good functioning of Obscuro.
 "Active" means that they are watching the Obscuro ledger in real time.
 These actors will detect if there is a malicious head rollup and no other valid fork is being aggregated.

+_Note: One such actor monitoring the network will be the Obscuro Foundation, which has the mandate to keep the protocol functioning correctly.
+The protocol also rewards other independent parties to take on this job by assigning a small amount each rollup to a random validator if they can prove they are active._

 Any one of them will be able to become an aggregator quickly, by benefiting from the censorship resistance of Ethereum.
 They will have to pay the stake, and publish a correct block.
 This valid fork will disable withdraws, and will trigger a governance event which will most likely lead to a code or hardware fix, and new _Attestation Constraints_.

 #### Invalid Rollup Attacks